tsmean/experimental/README.md

 In case you use an IDE, I recommend opening just one feature module per editor-window (as opposed to just opening the entire tsmean project).
-IDEs typically can handle this much better, for example IntelliJ can resolve Typescript imports much faster and is less laggy in general when only part of the project is opened.
+IDEs typically can handle this much better, for example IntelliJ can resolve TypeScript imports much faster and is less laggy in general when only part of the project is opened.

 I actually like this workflow a lot.
 Open a feature module, implement changes on feature